johnnykvp/CyberStatDb/README.md

 Default Schema can be left blank as it's included in the CyberStat.sql file.

-Import the CyberStat.sql file, using the Self-Contained File option.
-Pick Dump Structure and Data option, then Start Import.
+Import the CyberStat.sql file.
+Go to the Server tab, select Data Import, and select CyberStat.sql using the Self-Contained File option.
+Pick the Dump Structure and Data option, then Start Import.

 ## Example Queries
 *Before executing any queries, I recommend looking at the Conceptual Model to see a visualization of how the database is set up.*